-Subsequent sections of this chapter will sequentially present recommendations for the budget FY2010-11 in the areas of overall fiscal measures, as well as in specific sectors, including operationalising the public-private partnership (PPP).
-Specific proposals relating to annual development programme (ADP) implementation, mitigating the lagged impact of the global financial crisis and maintaining the price stability have also been included in this chapter.
-These recommendations have been prepared by the Centre for Policy Dialogue (CPD) based on its own research, consultations and inputs from various stakeholder groups.
+Subsequent sections of this document will sequentially present recommendations for the budget FY2010-11 in the areas of overall fiscal measures as well as in specific sectors including operationalising the public-private partnership (PPP).
+Specific proposals relating to ADP implementation, price stability and mitigating the lagged impact of the global financial crisis have also been included in this document.
+These recommendations have been prepared by the CPD based on its own research, consultations and inputs from various stakeholder groups.

-3.2 GENERAL FISCAL MEASURES
+2. GENERAL FISCAL MEASURES

-3.2.1 Income Tax
+2.1 Income Tax

 - High income tax mobilisation is a good sign.
-Renewed effort is required to sustain growth.
-A target, based on the HIES (Household Income Expenditure Survey) data, is required. - A programme under the National Board of Revenue (NBR) should be undertaken to popularise online submission of tax returns.
-The online tax form should have an in-built tax calculator to facilitate the self-assessment.
+Renewed effort required to sustain growth.
+A target, based on the HIES data, is required. - A programme under NBR should be undertaken to popularize online submission of tax returns.
+The online tax form should have an in-built tax calculator to facilitate self-assessment.

-3.2.2 Value Added Tax (VAT)
+2.2 Value Added Tax (VAT)

-- Government should enforce the use of electronic cash registers (ECRs) for all medium and large enterprises located in division and district-level towns to enhance the collection of VAT.
+- Government should enforce the use of Electronic Cash Registers (ECRs) to enhance VAT collection for all medium and large enterprises located in division and district level towns.
 A time-bound target towards this should be announced in the forthcoming budget. - Submission of VAT return within 10 days after expiry of every preceding month after complying with all the requirements is a difficult task.
-Hence it is suggested to extend the provision of VAT return submission to the next tax period (next month). - The requirement to submit claims for VAT rebate within the same calendar month does not take into account exceptional circumstances like hartals, holidays and days of natural calamities, time spent for collection of VAT challans, etc.; and also it is not logistically possible to submit the claim in the same month if goods and services are received towards the end of the month.
+Hence it is suggested that the provision to submit VAT return is within the next tax period (next month). - The requirement to submit claims for VAT rebate within the same calendar month does not take into account exceptional circumstances like hartal, holidays and days of natural calamities, time spent for collection of VAT challans etc., and also it is not logistically possible to submit the claim in the same month if goods and services are received towards or at the end of the month.
 Hence, it is suggested that the time limit for submission of claims for VAT rebate should be extended to next tax period.